-Societal expectations are crucial in men feeling like they are going through life alone.
-Men are taught to be strong, self-sufficient, and independent from an early age.
+Societal expectations are crucial for men to feel like they are alone.
+Men are taught to be strong, self-sufficient, and independent early on.
 Fredric Rabinowitz, Ph.D., a psychologist at the University of Redlands in California who had stewarded the new guidelines since 2005, when he was president of the American Psychological Association, said:

 “Because of the way many men have been brought up—to be self-sufficient and able to take care of themselves—any sense that things aren't OK needs to be kept secret," Rabinowitz says.
 "Part of what happens is that men who keep things to themselves look outward and see that no one else is sharing any of the conflicts they feel inside.
 That makes them feel isolated.
 They think they're alone.
 They think they're weak.
 They think they're not OK.
 They don't realize that other men also harbor private thoughts, emotions, and conflicts."